How to Install Zabbix 7.0 on Ubuntu 24.04 / 22.04 [Step-by-Step]

 Change the root password?
 [Y/n] y

-New password: <Enter root DB password>
+New password: <Enter root DB password, I will set "rootDBpass">

-Re-enter new password: <Repeat root DB password>
+Re-enter new password: <Repeat root DB password, I will set "rootDBpass">

 Remove anonymous users?
 [Y/n]: Y